 How Does NAT Help?

-NAT functions as a network logger which maintains the log of each device that’s connecting to the internet.
-Once a device requests something from the web via the router, NAT will ensure that the request is sent back to the correct device.
+NAT functions as a network logger that maintains the log of each device connecting to the internet.
+Once a device requests something from the web via the router, NAT will ensure the request is returned to the correct device.

-At times, your Internet Service Provider (ISP) limits specific types of content being sent/received which can cause different NAT type issues.
-As for your Xbox, it uses UPnP in order to process an open NAT type.
+Sometimes, your Internet Service Provider (ISP) limits specific types of content being sent/received, which can cause different NAT-type issues.
+As for your Xbox, it uses UPnP to process an open NAT type.

-UPnP or Universal Plug ‘n’ Play basically allows your Xbox to port forward automatically.
-The UPnP functionality is absolutely great as it automatically communicates with the router in the background while you’re playing Xbox Live and you don’t have to configure it yourself.
+UPnP or Universal Plug ‘n’ Play allows your Xbox to port forward automatically.
+The UPnP functionality is excellent, as it automatically communicates with the router in the background while you’re playing Xbox Live, and you don’t have to configure it yourself.

-While this feature is great, it doesn’t always guarantee that your Xbox would give you the NAT type that you need in order to connect with online players from around the world.
+While this feature is excellent, it only sometimes guarantees that your Xbox will give you the NAT type to connect with online players worldwide.

 How to check your NAT type on Xbox One